galmrt/encryption-system/README.md

 # Project Encryption
-This repository contains the code for encryption Project.
+This repository contains the code for Encryption Project.

-The project implementation is located inside client/client.go To test implementation, run `go test -v` inside of the `client_test` directory.
+The project implementation is located inside client/client.go.
+To test implementation, run `go test -v` inside of the `client_test` directory.

 # Secure File Storage and Access Control System